-Brian has spent a career in high-performance organizations, learning from leaders and decision makers in national security, the military and technology.
+Brian has spent a career in high-performance organizations, learning from leaders and decision-makers in national security, the military, and technology.
 His passion is in bridging ancient traditions and rituals of human flourishing with the opportunities of modern technology.

 Laurel Hechanova is a design educator and curriculum advisor with a focus on helping organizations level up their teams and practices through simple design thinking methodologies.
 She brings a diverse career in the art of “design thinking” as a practical tool for creating key insights about teams and performance.

-Her work in healthcare centers on the ability to work across teams and elements of hospitals that are traditionally disconnected.
+Laurel’s work in healthcare centers on the ability to work across teams and elements of hospitals that are traditionally disconnected.
 Laurel has embedded in hospitals to work with staff on everything from the archetype of an ideal leader who can oversee surgical services in a Level 1 Trauma Hospital to designing a training program for nursing managers.

-Beyond High-Performance Medicine, Laurel has led workshops for St. Jude Children’s Research Hospital, Steelcase, the City of Los Angeles, Salesforce Foundation, Audi, McKinsey, Accenture and more.
+Beyond High-Performance Medicine, Laurel has led workshops for St. Jude Children’s Research Hospital, Steelcase, the City of Los Angeles, Salesforce Foundation, Audi, McKinsey, Accenture, and more.

 DIRECTOR OF PERFORMANCE

 Jurgen’s passion has always been in pushing human boundaries, serving in organizations that require an exploration at the edges of human potential and team optimization.
 Over three decades in Special Operations as a Navy SEAL leader, he built, led, and shaped teams at the highest levels of US national security and diplomacy.
-He is driven to democratize the best practices of the world’s highest performing teams.
+He is driven to democratize the best practices of the world’s highest-performing teams.
 In an age of advanced technology, he enjoys working at the intersection of cognition, creativity, and performance.

 John has spent the last two decades as a fighter pilot, flying the F/A-18 Super Hornet.
 His work and deployments have taken him to conflict zones all over the world, accumulating over 3,300 flight hours and over 450 aircraft carrier landings.
-John also served as an F/A-18 Instructor Pilot and was selected to join the US Navy’s Flight Demonstration Squadron, known as the Blue Angels where he performed in over 500 air demonstrations.
+John also served as an F/A-18 Instructor Pilot and was selected to join the US Navy’s Flight Demonstration Squadron, known as the Blue Angels, where he performed in over 500 air demonstrations.

 John is passionate about teams and building extraordinary cultures.
 His time as a fighter pilot has refined a toolset that focuses on the performance mindset and precision performance.
 He played basketball at Notre Dame and finds deep purpose in blending the skills he has learned as an athlete and fighter pilot into medical teams.

-As Vice President of Performance Science at WHOOP, Kristen drives thought leadership by engaging with industry leading researchers and partners to better understand individual and team biometric and performance data across high stakes verticals.
-Kristen also works with hundreds of the best tactical, professional, surgical teams, and NCAA Athletes/Teams in the world helping them interpret WHOOP data to optimize training, recovery, and sleep behavior.
+As Vice President of Performance Science at WHOOP, Kristen drives thought leadership by engaging with industry-leading researchers and partners to better understand individual and team biometric and performance data across high stakes verticals.
+Kristen also works with hundreds of the best tactical, professional, surgical teams, and NCAA Athletes/Teams in the world, helping them interpret WHOOP data to optimize training, recovery, and sleep behavior.

-Kristen was a 3x All American, 2 x Big 10 Athlete of the year at the University of Iowa competing in both Field Hockey and Basketball.
-7 year member of the U.S. National Field Hockey Team and one of the most successful coaches in Ivy League history, having won 12 league titles in 13 seasons and a National Championship at Princeton University.
+Kristen was a 3x All American, 2 x Big 10 Athlete of the year at the University of Iowa, competing in both Field Hockey and Basketball.
+7-year member of the U.S. National Field Hockey Team and one of the most successful coaches in Ivy League history, having won 12 league titles in 13 seasons and a National Championship at Princeton University.
 Massachusetts Institute of Technology Sloan Executive MBA Candidate (‘20), MIT Sloan Artificial Intelligence Certificate, M.A.
-Psychology and Sports Performance, B.S., Political Science, University of Iowa.
+Psychology, and Sports Performance, B.S., Political Science, University of Iowa.